openeyes/nxblu/nxblu-change-notes.md

 </div>
 ```

-JS is only required to change the class on `<htm>` to update the UI theme *(obviously you'll need to add the server cookie storage for the User)*
+JS is only required to change the class on `<html>` to update the UI theme
+*(Obviously you'll need to add the server cookie storage for the User)*
 e.g.

 ```js